This month in digital music libraries - August 2021

 Fortunately it turned out the music files themselves weren’t damaged.

 It does, though, question why we have to have these convoluted export approaches, when, if we had control over the cloud storage, we could simply manage that ourselves?
-That’s how Astiga works, by the way.
+That’s how Astiga works, which is an alternative to YouTube Music.

 Another self-hosting podcast